rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 		* Decreased staff labor due to assisted determination.

 ## Opportunities for resident-centered services

+While these strategies are each useful individually, together they form a powerful set of tools for minimizing burdens.
+At their core, they address burdens all across the applicant and staff journeys in service delivery.
+The remainder of this report details a vision for reducing burdens by pushing these strategies to their limits.
+Independent of existing tools, processes, and infrastructure, what would a service delivery experience look like when designed primarily around the needs of residents?

 * What changes can be made to more holistically provide benefits and services to residents, to design the experience primarily from the perspective of the resident rather than individual programs and departments?

 ### Proactive service delivery